yGuy/chatgpt-mattermost-bot/README.md

 ## Add bot to a channel

 You can interact with the `@chatgpt` bot over direct messages.
-To add the bot to a channel, first add the bot to the team containing the channel.
+To add the bot to a channel, first add the bot to the team containing the channel, then add the bot to the channel.

 This is under MIT license Copyright (c) 2023 Sebastian Mueller (yWorks)